Tomciii/CI-CD-Pipeline/README.md

 A local Jenkins running on port 8080 will be used for the CI/CD.  <br>
 Jenkins.war runnable via cmd command ```java -jar jenkins.war```

-# Apache Server:
+# Apache Web Server:
-Also locally running, an Apache server will deploy the frontend, triggered by the local Jenkins.  <br>
+Also locally running, an Apache Web Server will deploy the frontend, triggered by the local Jenkins.  <br>
-Apache Service running on ```127.0.0.1```
+Apache Service running locally on ```127.0.0.1```